simonkirkham/kata-composite-words/README.md

 # kata-composite-words

 For this kata, we’re going to write a program to solve a simple problem, and we’re going to write it with three different sub-objectives.
-Our program is going do process the dictionary from here - http://codekata.com/data/wordlist.txt, this time looking for all six letter words which are composed of two concatenated smaller words.
+Our program is going do process the dictionary from here - http://codekata.com/data/wordlist.txt, looking for all six letter words which are composed of two concatenated smaller words.
 For example:

 Write the program three times.
  - The first time, make program as readable as you can make it.